-- WRECKING YARD.
-Any place where two or more non-operable motor vehicles or vehicle parts are stored in the open and are not being restored to operation, or any land, building or structure used for wrecking or storing of those motor vehicles or parts, and including any used farm vehicles or farm machinery, or parts, stored in the open and not being restored to operating condition; and including the commercial salvaging of any other goods, articles or merchandise. - ZONE.
+WRECKING YARD.
+Any place where two or more non-operable motor vehicles or vehicle parts are stored in the open and are not being restored to operation, or any land, building or structure used for wrecking or storing of those motor vehicles or parts, and including any used farm vehicles or farm machinery, or parts, stored in the open and not being restored to operating condition; and including the commercial salvaging of any other goods, articles or merchandise.

+- ZONE.
 Same as zoning district. - ZONING DISTRICT.
 Any territory within the County for which uniform regulations governing the use, height, area, size and intensity of use of buildings and land and open spaces about buildings, are established by this Code section. - ZONING LOT.
 A single tract of land located within a single block, which, at the time of filing for an Improvement Location Permit, is designated by its owner or developer as a tract to be used, developed or built upon as a unit, under single ownership or control.
-A "zoning lot" need not coincide with a lot of record.
+A "zoning lot" need not coincide with a lot of record. - ZONING MAPS, OFFICIAL.
+The Zoning Map or Maps incorporated by reference into this Ordinance.

-Article 11 Definitions
+Article 11 Definitions Sec.

-Sec.
 11.2.
 Definitions